 New for 2021: The whole thing was new for 2020, so there’s not a lot of difference this year.
 The Atlas Cross Sport is VW’s third SUV, built on—you guessed it—the bones of the Atlas.
 What’s different?
 A more rakish roofline and shorter length makes the Cross Sport a five-seater versus the seven of the original Atlas.
 It also debuts a new nose and updated interior, both of which will make their way onto and into the regular Atlas for the 2021 model year.

 It’s essentially a sportier-looking Volkswagen Atlas with slightly shrunken dimensions, and two rows of seating instead of three.
-Powertrain options are identical to what’s in the regular Atlas: a choice of either a 235 hp turbo-four, or a naturally aspirated, 276 hp six-cylinder engine, tied to an 8-speed automatic transmission.
+It is also the first in a crop of new utility vehicles from Volkswagen as the German automaker looks to double its crossover lineup.
+Powertrain options are identical to what’s in the regular Atlas: a choice of either a 2.0-liter 235 hp turbo-four or a naturally aspirated, 276 hp V6 engine, tied to an eight-speed automatic transmission.
 Front-wheel drive is standard, with the option of 4Motion all-wheel drive.